 |Subtotal||1209||890||538 to 557||56 to 54|

-Source: Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (2016).
+Source: Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (2016).
 Climate Action Plan 2050.

 Monitoring and updating the Climate Action Plan 2050

-The German government's Climate Action Plan 2050 will be reviewed and updated in line with the five-yearly stocktake of the NDCs laid down in the Paris Agreement.
-The first update will coincide with the deadline for submission of new NDCs by the Parties to the Paris Agreement, i.e. at the end of 2019 or beginning of 2020.
-Regular updates of the Climate Action Plan 2050 will also serve to implement the mechanism anchored in the Paris Agreement for regularly raising the level of ambition for the NDCs.
+The German government’s Climate Action Plan 2050 will basically be reviewed and updated in line with the stocktake of the NDCs every five years as laid down in the Paris Agreement.
+Regular updates of the Climate Action Plan 2050 serve to implement the mechanism set out in the Paris Agreement for progressively raising the ambition of national climate policies.
+The first update of the Climate Action Plan 2050 will most likely begin in 2022 including an increased level of ambition of the joint EU climate target as proposed by the European Commission.

 Reviewing and updating the Climate Action Plan and developing and revising programmes of measures requires scientific analyses of scenarios and of the effectiveness, costs, results and ancillary effects, as well as the economic and social opportunities and risks.
-The German government will appoint a scientific platform comprising selected research institutions in the fields of natural and social sciences to perform these tasks.
+The Scientific Platform on Climate Change supports the German government in this endeavour.